Is white--or green--the new black in cities?

 How effective are white roofs, green roofs, and other urban heat-reducing technologies?

-The following is part thirteen in a series on the National Science Foundation's Science, Engineering and Education for Sustainability (SEES) investment.
-Parts one, two, three, four, five, six, seven, eight, nine, ten, eleven, twelve and fourteen in this series are available on the NSF website.
+The following is part three in a series on the National Science Foundation's Water, Sustainability and Climate (WSC) Program.
+Parts one, two, four and five in this series are available on the NSF website.

 Punxsutawney Phil's Groundhog Day prediction may have called for six more weeks of winter, but the first day of spring is now around the corner.